Cleaner WordPress Gallery Plugin

 I haven’t actually tested this with itemtag, icontag, or captiontag yet.
 Of course, I assume most users won’t bother using those options anyway.

-As with all other releases, keep praise and adoration in the comments section and support questions in forums (just opened a new plugins forum).
+As with all other releases, keep praise and adoration in the comments section and support questions in forums.

 Let me know what features need to be packaged with it, what works, and what doesn’t work.